5 steps to prequalifying subcontractors

 5. References

-Once you've prequalified and confirm the subcontractor who will be working on your project, you should run through the procedures and what is expected on your site.
-By leading an effect prestart meeting you're able to easily convey this information to all your workers.
-We've created a meeting agenda to help you deliver an effective Toolbox Talk.
+Once you've prequalified and confirmed the subcontractor who will be working on your project, you should run through the procedures and what is expected on your site.
+By leading an effective prestart meeting you're able to easily convey this information to all your workers.

 Gina Theron